-Emerson Climate Technologies recommends a maximum of 10 starts per hour.
+Emerson recommends a maximum of 10 starts per hour.
 There is no minimum off time because Scroll compressors start unloaded even if the system has unbalanced pressures.
 The most critical consideration is the minimum run time required to return oil to the compressor after start-up.
-The minimum on time becomes the time required for oil lost during compressor start-up to return to the compressor sump and restore a minimal oil level that will ensure oil pick-up through the crankshaft.
+To establish the minimum run time obtain a sample compressor equipped with a sight tube (available from Emerson) and install it in a system with the longest connecting lines that are approved for the system.
+The minimum on time becomes the time required for oil lost during compressor startup to return to the compressor sump and restore a minimal oil level that will ensure oil pick-up through the crankshaft.
 Cycling the compressor for a shorter period than this, for instance to maintain very tight temperature control, will result in progressive loss of oil and damage to the compressor.